RayenGhanmi/Widows-Optimizer-By-RGH/README.md

 ![4](https://user-images.githubusercontent.com/108760398/177418015-95617961-7733-44a5-8abb-a86a994d4643.png)

-When using it you have 3 choices:
+When using it you will get 3 choices/stages:

 1. Fix, to fix any corrupted Windows files and to scan for viruses.